 Finance income for 2011 and 2010 mainly comprises of the amount of interest income from placement of deposits, in the amount of USD 1.492 thousand and USD 34.058 thousand respectively.

-34. INCOME FROM GOVERNMENT GRANTS AND INCENTIVES AND FROM SPECIAL VAT TREATMENT a) Partial compensation of interest for loans received by agro-industrial enterprises from financial institutions
+34. INCOME FROM GOVERNMENT GRANTS AND INCENTIVES AND FROM SPECIAL VAT TREATMENT

 34.1 Income from government grants and incentives